Skip to main content

 React

-React components for the Uppy UI plugins and a useUppyState hook.
+React components for the Uppy UI plugins and hooks.

 Install